Accedo-Global-Solutions/accedo-control-sdk-js/README.md

     - add examples and check they all work (`npm run example`)
     - document any public API with JSDoc comments and generate the new doc (`npm run doc`)

+### Testing code in browser

+`npm run sample`.
+This will start a local php server and open the sample page in your browser.
+The sample includes the required polyfills to it can easily be tested on older browsers as well as newer ones.

 ## More information & Links

 * [AppGrid homepage](http://appgrid.accedo.tv/)